Russells Point in Logan County, Ohio — The American Midwest (Great Lakes)

 Erected 2017 by The Indian Lake Historical Society.

 Location.
 40° 28.38′ N, 83° 53.694′ W. Marker is in Russells Point, Ohio, in Logan County.
-Marker is on West Main Street (Ohio Route 366), on the right when traveling west.
+It is on West Main Street (Ohio Route 366), on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 100 West Main St, Russells Point OH 43348, United States of America.
 Touch for directions.

-Photographed By Rev. Ronald Irick, June 5, 2017
+Photographed by Rev. Ronald Irick, June 5, 2017

 2. Native Americans Marker

-Photographed By Rev. Ronald Irick, June 5, 2017
+Photographed by Rev. Ronald Irick, June 5, 2017

 3. Native Americans Marker